These are the Best Google Fi Phones in 2022

 The addition of the S-Pen with its dedicated silo also makes a good case for users who want quick access to a stylus.
 While the Galaxy S21 Ultra does support the use of this tool, you will have to deal with the hassle of carrying it around or buying a dedicated case giving the Note an advantage due to design.

-As mentioned earlier, each of the phones listed in this article will support Google Fi’s features like network switching, WiFi Hotspots, and VPN service.
-So if you still haven’t made a decision, in our opinion, for those who want the flagship experience, they should consider getting a Galaxy Note 20 Ultra or Galaxy S21 Ultra.
-For those who want a larger screen but do not want to spend a lot, the Galaxy A71 5G or Motorola One 5G Ace are great options.
-And lastly, if you are a point-and-shoot buff, the Pixel phones are the way to go.
+As mentioned earlier, each of the phones listed in this article will support Google Fi’s features like network switching, Wi-Fi Hotspots, and VPN service.
+So if you still haven’t made a decision, in our opinion, for those who want the flagship experience, they should consider getting the Samsung Galaxy S21 Ultra.
+For those who want a larger screen but do not want to spend a lot, the Galaxy A71 5G is a great option.
+And lastly, if you are a point-and-shoot buff, the Pixel 6 and Pixel 6 Pro are the way to go.